 1. How long does it take for the visa to be processed?

-It takes approximately 7 to 14 days at least 4 weeks before your intended flight as your documents are sent to or from China.
+It takes approximately 30 days.
+So, process 5 – 6 weeks before your intended flight as your documents are sent to or from China.

-2. Can I submit to the Embassy of Montenegro in China Directly?
+2. Can I submit it to the Embassy of Montenegro in China Directly?

-They said you can submit it through the Consul in the Philippines, but if you are in China, then you may request the consul if they can allow you to pass there.
+They said you could submit it through the Consul in the Philippines, but if you are in China, then you may request the consul if they can allow you to pass there.

 3. Are there any other options?